mostafa-drz/genshell/README.md

 - `genshell` generates shell commands based on the descriptions provided by the user, utilizing OpenAI's ChatGPT model.
 - Users should exercise caution and review each command thoroughly before execution to ensure it aligns with their intended actions.
 - The responsibility for any effects from executing the generated commands lies solely with the user.
-It is recommended to run commands in a safe, sandboxed environment when possible.
 - Users should be mindful of the information sent to ChatGPT, as it may contain sensitive data.
 Ensure no confidential or personal information is included in the descriptions.

 ## API Reference